310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Chiaki curious %}
 Takamine?
 Heeey, what’s wrong?
-Are you feeling down?
+You look like you’re feeling down…?
 You’re a handsome guy, so seeing you all silent and blank-faced is terrifying!
 {% endbubble %}

 {% bubble Midori sad4 %}